 6. Send a monthly check-in.
 Every month, we’ll have a regular check-in.
 This is typically an email where I note, in order of priority, what’s on my radar in relation to your wedding.
 It’s a time for us to check-in with each other and make sure we’re on track.
 It’s also the big difference between me and other coordinators.

 7. Coordinate any rental order(s).
-I’ll initiate any rental order(s) and I’ll update said orders throughout our work together.
-This saves you on time and also on any “rental coordination fees” that might be charged by a caterer, as applicable.
+I’ll start and manage any rental order(s) — including any tents you may or may not want.
+This saves you on time and also on any “rental coordination fees” that might be charged by a caterer.

 9. Attend your final walkthrough or, to use a less ableist phrase, your final tour.
 If you’re getting married in the Portland metro area, I’ll come along to this meeting.
 If you’re not, I’ll be sure to prep you and the venue to make that meeting the most efficient possible.
 Get an idea of the questions to ask at this meeting.